grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios.md

 hideFromSidebar: false
 ---

-Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled.
+Scenarios make in-depth configurations to how VUs and iterations are scheduled.
 This makes it possible to model diverse traffic patterns in load tests.
 Benefits of using scenarios include:

 - Multiple scenarios can be declared in the same script, and each one can independently execute a different JavaScript function, which makes organizing tests easier